 Alternative Names: None

-Type of Dive: A safe shore dive with lots of life.
+Type of Dive: Babbacombe bay is a safe shore dive with lots of life.

 Suggested Experience: Ideal for newly qualified to the U/W photographer.